Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.

-- He has hit a home run in 26 games this season (21.3%), leaving the park in 5% of his trips to the plate.
+- In 20.6% of his games this year, he has hit a long ball, and 4.8% of his trips to the plate.

-- In 40.2% of his games this season, Acuna has tallied at least one RBI.
-In 16 of those games (13.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.
+- Acuna has driven home a run in 49 games this year (38.9%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on nine occasions..

-- He has scored in 77 games this year, with multiple runs 27 times.
+- He has scored in 79 of 126 games this season, and more than once 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.